sst/guide/_chapters/what-is-serverless.md

 Your functions are typically run inside secure (almost) stateless containers.
 This means that you won't be able to run code in your application server that executes long after an event has completed or uses a prior execution context to serve a request.
 You have to effectively assume that your function is invoked in a new container every single time.

-There are some subtleties to this and we will discuss in the [What is AWS Lambda]({% link _chapters/what-is-aws-lambda.md %}) chapter.
+There are some subtleties to this and we will discuss in the next chapter.

 ### Cold Starts